Selling Land to Developers

 Understanding current zoning restrictions

-Potential for rezoning and its implications
+Potential for rezoning and its implication

 Environmental Regulations and Assessments